 Examinations

-Your tax credit payments should normally continue during an examination.
-They may stop if HMRC have made a formal request for information from you and you have not supplied it by the date given in the letter asking for the information, or if HMRC have reason to believe that you are not entitled to tax credits or entitled to a lower amount.
+Your ongoing tax credit payments should normally continue during an examination.
+They may stop if HMRC have made a formal request for information from you and you have not supplied it by the date given in the letter asking for the information, or if HMRC have reason to believe that you are not entitled to tax credits or is entitled to a lower amount.

-Can I ask for the examination to stop?
+Asking for the examination to stop

 You cannot stop an examination taking place.
 If you feel that it should not have started, or has not been properly conducted, the only thing you can do is make a complaint.

 HMRC's initial letter may be followed up by a phone call.
 HMRC may also suggest a meeting.
-You do not have to agree to a meeting, but it may be a good idea to go ahead, because of the risk of penalties if you are seen to be not co-operating.
+Youdo not have to agree to a meeting but it may be a good idea to go ahead, because of the risk of penalties if you are seen to be not co-operating.

 HMRC can also visit unannounced if they have tried unsuccessfully to contact you by letter or phone.
-You can refuse to talk to someone who turns up without an appointment, but another time and date will be arranged.
+You can refuse to talk to someone who turns up without an appointment but another time and date will be arranged.
 You should let HMRC know if you need to have someone there with you to help you.
 It is rare for HMRC to carry out home visits.

 You may be asked to sign a copy of HMRC’s notes of the meeting.
 You should check the notes very carefully before doing this – these notes will be used as evidence when deciding the outcome of the examination.

 If, at the end of the examination, HMRC decide you have been getting the wrong amount of tax credits, you are likely to be asked to sign a ‘certificate of full disclosure’.
 When you sign this, you are saying that you have told HMRC everything relevant to your claim.
-Make sure this is the case before you sign.
+Make sure this is the case before signing.

 Enquiries